Skip to content

 Storage devices with less than 128GB storage / computers with 256GB or more

-RAM is stored in megabytes internally, but you can write "4GB," "8 gig," or "16GB" and the system converts it for you.
+RAM is stored in megabytes internally.
+You can use natural language like "4GB," "8 gig," or "16GB" and the system converts automatically.

 Processor